Plants3D Events

 The 2020 Retreat took place virtually on November 13th-14th.

-Click here for our 2020 Retreat Program.
+Click here for the 2020 Retreat Program.

-2020 Retreat Highlights: The Final Round of our Design Competition was presented by 3 teams.
+The Final Round of our Design Competition was presented by 3 teams.
 After evaluation by outside judges, 3 projects were funded.
 In total 17 trainees and 7 faculty were engaged in this tournament.

 The keynote talk by synthetic biologist Jay Keasling from UC Berkeley provided inspiration on how engineered microbes can be used for the production of isoprenoid natural and unnatural products.
 Matt Begemann from Benson Hill and Weslee Glenn from Provivi joined to share and answer questions about their careers in synthetic biology and plant biotechnology.